 Height is largely due to genetics.
-Once a person reaches adulthood and stops growing, eating certain foods will not make them any taller.
-During years of growth and development, however, good nutrition can help a person reach their full height and support their body in growing and developing healthily.
+Once a person reaches adulthood and stops growing, eating certain foods will not make them taller.
+However, good nutrition during growth and development can help a person reach their full height.

 This article will look at certain foods that may help support growth and development.
 It will also discuss some other factors that may play a role in healthy growth.